epam/edp-install/docs/operator-guide/install-tekton.md

 * Kubectl version 1.24.0 or higher is installed.
 Please refer to the [Kubernetes official website](https://v1-24.docs.kubernetes.io/releases/download/) for details.
 * For Openshift/OKD, the latest version of the `oc` utility is required.
 Please refer to the [OKD page](https://github.com/okd-project/okd/releases) on GitHub for details.
+* Created AWS ECR repository for Kaniko cache.
+By default, the Kaniko cache repository name is `kaniko-cache` and this parameter is located in our Tekton `common-library`.

 ## Installation on Kubernetes Cluster